Calystod/docker-drupal-example/README.md

 * [What is Docker?](https://www.docker.com/what-docker)
 * [Docker Documentation](https://docs.docker.com/)
 * [Docker Compose V2 - File references](https://docs.docker.com/compose/compose-file/compose-file-v2/)
-* [PHP Image of Docker](https://hub.docker.com/_/php/) -> Important to understand how to active php extensions in containers.
+* [PHP Image of Docker](https://hub.docker.com/_/php/) -> Important to understand how to active php extensions in containers and other things.
+DrupalDocker PHP image is based on it.